argoproj/applicationset/docs/Controlling-Resource-Modification.md

 ### Or, B) Edit the `install.yaml` manifest for the ApplicationSet installation

-Rather than directly editting the cluster resource, you may instead choose to modify the installation YAML that is used to install the ApplicationSet controller:
+Rather than directly editing the cluster resource, you may instead choose to modify the installation YAML that is used to install the ApplicationSet controller:

 ```bash
 # Clone the repository